StableMoney.dev

 Integration notes

-USD1 is early-stage with verify-before-ship contract hygiene: source canonical addresses from official WLFI channels only, and re-check before mainnet deployments.
+USD1 is early-stage with verify-before-ship contract hygiene: source canonical addresses and reserve disclosures from official USD1 / WLFI / BitGo materials only, and re-check before mainnet deployments.

 Custody

-BitGo custody and partner-led distribution dominate—plan integrations around issuer upgrade and freeze patterns typical of centralised stables.
+BitGo custody and partner-led distribution dominate, so plan integrations around upgrade, freeze, and reserve-reporting patterns typical of centralised stables.